oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-06-26-ai-supply-chain-security-risks-and-legal-compliance-gaps.md

 ### Attack Vector Analysis

+If everyone is adopting AI for everything, how is it possible that these problems occur?
+The honest truth is that mostly no one is looking, verifying, or reviewing.
+As a result, attack vectors remain available.

 **Model Serialization Exploits**
 Pickle format attacks remain the most common threat vector.
 Malicious actors embed executable code within model files that runs automatically during loading.
 This code can: